Space weapon: Orbital weaponry

-Silbervogel: Nazi Germany space weapon project.

 Orbital weaponry is any weapon that is in orbit around a large body such as a planet or moon.
-As of December 2022, there are no known operative orbital weapons systems, but several nations have deployed orbital surveillance networks to observe other nations or armed forces.
+As of December 2022, there were no known operative orbital weapons systems, but several nations have deployed orbital surveillance networks to observe other nations or armed forces.
 Several orbital weaponry systems were designed by the United States and the Soviet Union during the Cold War.
 During World War II Nazi Germany was also developing plans for an orbital weapon called the Sun gun, an orbital mirror that would have been used to focus and weaponize beams of sunlight.

 Development of orbital weaponry was largely halted after the entry into force of the Outer Space Treaty and the SALT II treaty.
 These agreements prohibit weapons of mass destruction from being placed in space.
 As other weapons exist, notably those using kinetic bombardment, that would not violate these treaties, some private groups and government officials have proposed a Space Preservation Treaty which would ban the placement of any weaponry in outer space.

 The United States is seeking to develop Space-Based Interceptors for missile defense.